RedPRO16/GitHub_CV/README.md

 ## Nesho RADEV
 Who graduated from the engineering department and pursued with MBA in the International business management field.
 I used to work as an import and export manager for international companies.
 Since covid restriction, I decided to kick my career in the tech field.
-I’ve been on a self-learning coding journey for a year and looking forward to accelerating this process within a supportive and friendly environment with you!
+I’ve been on a self-learning coding journey for a year and looking forward to accelerating this process within a supportive and friendly environment with intensive bootcamp.
 I have improved my coding skill for HTML, CSS and basic PYTHON while still trying to get further knowledge of blockchain and web3 applications of my interests.
-I decided to make a switch and start the software development bootcamp with Makers.
+Therefore, I decided to make a switch and start the software development bootcamp with Makers.
 ## Projects

 | Name                         | Description       | Tech/tools        |